-The experience of living and travelling in South East Asia has given me many opportunities to experience several varieties of teas I want to share at least these six benefits of drinking tea.
+After many opportunities to experience several varieties of teas I want to share at least these six benefits of drinking tea.
 I have enjoyed tasting teas in tea houses in Delhi, Singapore, Hong Kong, Penang, Sabah, Phuket to name some destinations.
 As an Australian Tea Master I am also familiar with hundreds of other teas but not all are to my liking.

 You will read about the health benefits of drinking tea everywhere.
 The history of tea and the origins of the various types of tea are of interest too and widely promoted across other sites.
 How to make tea can be good to read about too.

 Here are six benefits of drinking tea I have experienced.
 I drink tea every day and have a big stock of teas on hand to choose from.
 Green, black, white, purple, oolong all feature in my supply as well as various herbal infusions.
 I am not keen on fruity flavours but occasionally find something to suit.

 They say you can’t beat a good cup of tea when you are thirsty.
 However, teas such as black, green, white and oolong contain varying amounts of caffeine.
 Caffeine is a diuretic and may contribute to dehydration or thirst.